Do you print other versions of the Bible?

 - “TH” pronouns (thee, thou, thy, thine) are SINGULAR, addressing a single individual or each individual in a group.
 For example: “Thou [one individual] art a priest for ever after the order of Melchisedec.”
 “Thou [each individual] shalt love the Lord thy God.”

-Modern versions of the Bible that only use “Y” pronouns lose this distinction in their English translations.
+Modern versions of the Bible that use only “Y” pronouns lose this distinction in their English translations.
 Even the strictest word-for-word translation using modern pronouns is slightly less accurate than the KJV.

 2. Brain Food